KCSU/kcsu.org.uk/README.md

 | `npm run astro -- --help` | Get help using the Astro CLI                     |

-After building run 'firebase deploy' to deploy to site
+After building to dist run 'firebase deploy' to deploy to site (install firebase first)
 ## 👀 Want to learn more?

 Feel free to check the [astro documentation](https://docs.astro.build).